Student contract 2021-22

 You must give written notice of your cancellation to the University within the 14 day cooling off period.Please see www.leeds.ac.uk/cancellation for further information on your cancellation rights and the statutory cancellation procedure if you wish to use it.
 You may send your notification of cancellation by email to email@example.com.
 If you exercise your rights to cancel you will no longer be a student of the University and your studies will have terminated.
 If you wish to suspend your studies/take temporary leave please contact your School to make appropriate arrangements.
 If you are an international student and have been required to pay a tuition fee deposit please see below.

 a.
 The first period relates to the refund of your deposit.
 The first period is up to 14 days after the University confirms to you by email that it has received your deposit.
 During this first period you can request in writing a return of your deposit and it will be then refunded.
 Outside of this period only in very exceptional circumstances will your deposit be refunded e.g. if your Tier 4 student visa application has been refused.
 If your deposit is refunded, your application will then be cancelled.

 Data protection, lecture capture and publicity photography

-28. The University will process students personal data for the administration of their position as a student, including the use of University services such as, alumni activities, residential services, lecture capture, attendance monitoring, the Library and sports facilities.
-The University will on limited occasions share student personal data with third parties such as HESA (see www.hesa.ac.uk/about/regulation/data-protection/notices) and other relevant educational providers.
-Please see the Universitys Student Privacy Notice at www.leeds.ac.uk/privacynotice.
+31. The University will process students’ personal data for the administration of their position as a student, including the use of University services such as alumni activities, residential services, lecture capture, attendance monitoring, the Library and sports facilities.
+The University may share student personal data with third parties such as HESA (see www.hesa.ac.uk/about/regulation/data-protection/notices) and other relevant educational providers.
+Please see the University’s Student Privacy Notice at www.leeds.ac.uk/privacynotice.
 For more information on the University’s approach to data protection please see www.leeds.ac.uk/secretariat/data_protection.html.
-For more information about learning analytics, see: https://www.leeds.ac.uk/data-protection-cop/).
-This Code provides further useful information.
-This Code is presently being reviewed in light of changes required through the new General Data Protection Regulations.
-If you have any queries relating to the Universitys use of your personal data, please address your queries to the Universitys Data Protection Officer DPO@leeds.ac.uk.
+For more information about learning analytics, see: https://www.leeds.ac.uk/secretariat/documents/learning_analytics_code_of_practice.pdf.
+If you have any queries relating to the University’s use of your personal data, please address your queries to the University’s Data Protection Officer, email@example.com.